inspiringJackson/milinea-vue/README.md

 # Milinea Vue - Vector Design Tool

-We're (probably me & AI, and welcome you!) developing a simple vector-based design tool that simplifies messy vector lines into clean subway-style route maps.
+We're (probably just me & AI, and welcome you!) developing a simple vector-based design tool that simplifies messy vector lines users draw into something like clean subway-style route maps.
 Inspired by research like [this paper](https://i11www.iti.kit.edu/extra/publications/fhnrsw-dmmbc-12.pdf).

 At this early stage, it may resemble platforms like Figma or JsDesign...
 Current focus is on core functionality, improving scroll bars and grid guides...